kirigaku/wizard-lyrics/README.md

 I am not trying to take credit at all. tbh I'm waiting for my personal emotions to pass.
 I thought it was important to have their lyrics in one place.
 I hope their songs are listened to more even if Kaito is gone.

+Eventually I will add more, I bought baby dragstar, so I'm gonna see if I can scan that somehow.
+There's a ton of stuff that's obviously not here (クライア, etc.)
+Submit something if you have it I guess...

 (also me being an EOP is shameful....orz)